mmundy42/mackinac/README.rst

 * Added support for template models which includes reconstructing a draft model from the genome of an organism and exporting a template model to a cobra model, a PSAMM model, and a list file
-* Added support for calculating reaction likelihoods and reconstruction a draft model from the reaction likelihoods
+* Added support for calculating reaction likelihoods and reconstructing a draft model from the reaction likelihoods
 * Added support for gap filling a model using cobra gap fill method
 * Added support for creating models using PATRIC app service